digst/cloud/design.md

 - *Application Development.* A governement organisation decides that GovCloud is the future home for a new application.
 Early in the process SIT helps to identify reusable services and data on the GovCloud.
 SIT provides a sandbox environment and a toolchain for developers to produce initial proof of concepts.
 DIGST supports the project

 <br>
-Furture versions of the GovCloud is expected to focus on *Compliance as a Service.*, *Development procurment framework*, *Sharing of sensistive data*, *Reuse Application/Service*,  *Migrate existing application*.
+Furture versions of the GovCloud is expected to focus on *Compliance as a Service, Development procurment framework, Sharing of sensistive data, Reuse Application/Service,  Migrate existing application*.
 [See appendix]

 ## Principles
-Good architecture is based on agreed upon principles that can guide solutions to future unforseen problems, allow the GovCloud to evolve with less escalation of desicisions, and clarify where substantial diagreement exists.
-The strategic principle supporting the GovCloud is:
+Good architecture is based on shared principles that can guide solutions to future unforseen problems, allow the GovCloud to evolve with less escalation of desicisions, and clarify where substantial diagreement exists.

-**Cloud First** - new applications and new integrations between existing applications are designed to take advantage of the characteristics of cloud computing.

-Cloud technology is maturing and has proven to support large scale operations and rapid development.
-For the purpose of this document we focus on the following essential charateristics: Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services.
-A detailed describition can be found in the [definition from NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).

-The Cloud First principles is further refined by a few principples specific to the use of cloud technologies in a danish governement setting.

-[scope for initial?]
+The following principles has been identified:

-**Continious service availabilty** - services run 24/7 even during new service releases and platform upgrades.
+**Continious service availabilty** - platform and services are build to deliver uninterupted service even during new releases and platform.

 It solutions used by public agencies are often critical, not only to the agency itself but to the society in general.
 Traditionally some services had so called service windows, where service was suspended and new software relases could be rolled out.
 Digital self-services have changes this and the public is serving it self around the clock at times suitable for the costumer and not for the service provider.